noraeisner/LATTE/README.md

 There are additional arguments that can be added which will be covered here.

-!!!!!!  --new-data     The code needs a couple of texts files stored on your computer in order to run - these are downloaded from the internet automatically for you.
+!!!!!!  **--new-data**     The code needs a couple of texts files stored on your computer in order to run - these are downloaded from the internet automatically for you.
 The first time you run the program, and any time that there is new data available run add this to the command line when runnign the program.
 Don't worry, the code won't re download anything that already exists - there are checks to see what is already downloaded and won't download it again.

---targetlist=path/to/the/csv/input/file instead of entering the information manually everytime, you can provide LATTE with an input file which lists all the TIC IDs and the times of the transit events.
+**--targetlist***=path/to/the/csv/input/file* instead of entering the information manually everytime, you can provide LATTE with an input file which lists all the TIC IDs and the times of the transit events.
 Look at the example file to see the required format of the information.

---noshow if you do not want the figures to pop up on your screen you can run the program with this command in the command line.
+**--noshow** if you do not want the figures to pop up on your screen you can run the program with this command in the command line.
 The program will run significantly faster with this run.
 If this option is chosen the files are always saved.

---o If the input target list option is chosen, the program will check whether each target has already been analysed, in which case it will skip said target.
+**--o** If the input target list option is chosen, the program will check whether each target has already been analysed, in which case it will skip said target.
 If you do not wish to skip targets that have already been assessed use this in order to specify the 'overwrite' option.
 When the program is run interactively (not with an input file) this option has no effect.

---mstar The modelling of pyaneti benfits from knowing the mass of the target star.
+**--mstar** The modelling of pyaneti benfits from knowing the mass of the target star.
 This is not easily queried from the internet but is often publicly available information (e.g. on exofop).
 If this number is known it can be entered here.
 If not, a default value of 1 solar mass will be used.

---nickname In order to keep track of all of the candidates, it can be useful to asign them a nickname.
+**--nickname** In order to keep track of all of the candidates, it can be useful to asign them a nickname.
 This can be entered here which will simply change the name of the folder at the end.